mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## Roles specification

 Story to implement:
-As a user I want to see results of my twitter account analysis in form of dashboard page.
+As a user I want to see results of my social media account analysis in form of dashboard page.
 Steps:

 1. I go to “/” page